Airsoft gun

-Airsoft guns are air guns used in airsoft sports.
-They are a special type of low-power smoothbore guns designed to shoot plastic pellets often colloquially (but incorrectly) referred to as "BBs", which are typically made of (but not limited to) plastic or biodegradable resin materials.
-Airsoft gun powerplants are designed to have low muzzle energy ratings (generally more than 1.1 J, or 1.1 ft⋅lb) and the bullets have significantly less penetrative and stopping power than conventional airguns, and are generally safe for competitive sporting and recreational purposes if proper protective gear is worn.
+Airsoft guns (ASG or AEG) are air guns used in airsoft sports.
+They are a special type of low-power smoothbore guns designed to shoot non-metallic spherical projectiles (airsoft pellets) often colloquially (but incorrectly) referred to as "BBs", which are typically made of (but not limited to) plastic or biodegradable resin materials.
+Airsoft gun powerplants are designed to have low muzzle energy ratings (generally between 1.0 to 2.5 J) and the pellet balls have significantly less effective range, penetrative and stopping power than conventional airgun pellets and shots, and these characteristics make airsoft guns generally safe as toy guns for competitive sporting and recreational purposes as long as adequate protective gear (e.g. protective eyewear, face shield, firm clothing) are worn over the more vulnerable exposed parts of the body.

-Depending on the design mechanism for bullet propulsion, airsoft guns fall into two groups.
-One group is mechanical guns, which consist of a coil spring-loaded piston air pump that is either manually cocked (e.g., spring guns) (these are commonly referred to as springers and are the cheapest and generally of low quality); or automatically cycled by a battery-powered electric motor gearbox (e.g., AEGs).
-The other group is pneumatic guns, which operate by valve-controlled release of prefilled bottled gas such as compressed propane mixed with silicone oil (commonly known as "Green Gas") or CO_{2} canisters (e.g., GBB guns), often mistakenly described as rifles.
+Depending on the mechanism for pellet propulsion, airsoft guns fall into two broad groups just like conventional airguns.
+One group is spring-piston guns, which utilize elastic energy of a coil spring to propel piston air pump that is either manually cocked (i.e. "spring guns", commonly referred to as "springers", and are the simplest, cheapest and generally of low quality); or automatically cycled by a battery-powered electric motor gearbox (i.e. "automatic electric guns" or AEGs).
+The other group is pneumatic guns (i.e. "gas guns"), which operate by bash valve-controlled pressure release of prefilled bottled gas such as compressed propane mixed with silicone oil (commonly known as "Green Gas") or canisters (Powerlets.).
+Pneumatic guns can be cycled either manually by hand-pulling back the bolt or slide, which loads the subsequent shot; or automatically by having the released propellant gas also pushing back the action (i.e. "gas blowback guns" or GBBs).

-Airsoft guns are often designed to realistically resemble actual guns, making it difficult to distinguish them despite the orange muzzle tips in some jurisdictions.
-This has led to police shooting airsoft gun handlers believing these are real firearms and a deadly threat.
+Airsoft guns are often designed to aesthetically resemble real firearms, which provides more realism but also makes it difficult to distinguish them from actual lethal weapons.
+Despite some jurisdictions issuing a mandate of bright orange-colored muzzle tips for better identification, the strong aesthetic resemblance has led to incidents of police misidentifying airsoft gun handlers as active shooters with real firearms and subsequently shooting them under the probable cause and plausible deniability of thinking they thus pose a deadly threat.